manwar/theweeklychallenge/content/blog/review-challenge-093.md

 [**Simon Green**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-093/sgreen/perl/ch-2.pl)

-After figuring out he wants a file with an ascii drawing of the tree from the examples as input (about that, Simon...) the act of parsing the data is wrapped up in recursively traversing the tree levels, calling a `_next_line()` routine as required to look forward and see what happens next.
+After figuring out that he wants a file with an ascii drawing of the tree, as pictured in the examples, as input (about that, Simon...) the act of parsing the data is combined with recursively traversing the tree levels, calling a `_next_line()` routine as required to peek forward and see what happens next.
 It's complicated, but an admirable effort.
 And as I've said elsewhere, the ability to verify the accuracy of the data is undeniable.
+I mean, it's right there drawn if front of you.

 But what happens with a larger tree?
 In the absence of an explicit data definition it's hard to say.